projectunic0rn/pub/content/blog/2019-05-29-contributing-part-i-getting-started/index.md

 ## Introducing Git and GitHub

 Git, according to it's website, is "a free and open source distributed version control system".
-In simpler terms, this awesome piece of technology allows us to have a history of the changes made our code.
-This is useful because if we introduce changes that made our app buggy, we can easily revert back to an earlier _snapshot_.
+In simpler terms, we can use this software to allow us to have a history of the changes made our code.
 There are more benefits of using Git and they are well documented all over the web.
 Here's one article but feel free to search around:

 > [Why Git](https://www.atlassian.com/git/tutorials/why-git)

 [GitHub][], on the other hand, is a service that offers hosting for anyone's code that is monitored by Git.
+When Git is introduced to the code, we call it a _repository_ (also called a "repo").

-It also has a bunch of collaboration tools for developers like an issue tracker, project task board and more.
-We use GitHub to access a friendlier interface for when we are inspecting a Git _repository_ (also called a "repo").
+In addition to hosting code, it also has a bunch of collaboration tools for developers such as an issue tracker, project task board and more.
+We use GitHub to access a friendlier interface for when we are inspecting a Git repo.

 [github]: https://github.com

-Since we have the Project Unicorn repo hosted on GitHub you have to make sure you have an account in GitHub.
-Please refer to the following documentation:
+Since we have the Project Unicorn web site repo hosted on GitHub you have to make sure you have an account in GitHub.
+Please refer to the following
+documentation:

 > [Signing up for a new GitHub account][signup]

 [signup]: https://help.github.com/articles/signing-up-for-a-new-github-account/

-### Local setup
+### Git and the command line

 If you are avoiding the command line, you can choose to use _only_ the GitHub website to interact with your repos.
-It's possible but it will be very difficult to produce concise entries to your history.
+It's possible to update your code with just the browser and GitHub's editor but it will be very difficult to produce concise entries to your history.

 A better tool to use is a GUI client that offers more features for organizing your changes.
-The Git website provides a [list of third-party GUI clients][git_gui].
+The Git website provides a
+[list of third-party GUI clients][git_gui].

 [git_gui]: https://git-scm.com/downloads/guis